UK · Healthcare · GLACIS guides · Updated April 2026

 • 4 Implement ongoing performance monitoring and incident reporting

-MHRA post-market surveillance (effective June 2025) requires continuous monitoring of AI medical device performance.
-GLACIS continuously attests AI behaviour with timestamped, tamper-evident records—feeding your vigilance reporting and trend analysis.
+MHRA post-market surveillance, in force since June 2025, requires continuous monitoring of AI medical device performance — and the new framework due later in 2026 is expected to tighten lifecycle and PCCP expectations.
+GLACIS continuously attests AI behaviour with timestamped, tamper-evident records, feeding vigilance reporting and trend analysis.

-When CQC inspectors ask how you ensure AI is integrated safely into clinical workflows, evidence packs show what controls were active, when they triggered, and how outcomes were monitored—supporting fundamental standards compliance.
+When CQC inspectors ask how AI is integrated safely into clinical workflows, evidence packs show what controls were active, when they triggered, and how outcomes were monitored — supporting fundamental-standards compliance.

-NHS AI Lab’s Algorithm Assurance Framework asks how you monitor for drift and bias.
-GLACIS samples AI outputs across patient cohorts, creating attestation records that demonstrate ongoing algorithmic fairness and stability.
+The NHS AI & Digital Regulations Service surfaces consolidated assurance expectations — drift, bias, lifecycle.
+GLACIS samples AI outputs across patient cohorts, creating attestation records that demonstrate ongoing algorithmic fairness and stability without retrofitting governance after the fact.

 Regulatory Requirement GLACIS Capability